MicrosoftDocs/fabric-docs/docs/data-factory/slowly-changing-dimension-type-two.md

 >[!NOTE]
 >Comparing the source table against the dimension table will fundamentally gives you what new records need to be added to the dimension table.

-Using your query with the Source table, go to the Home tab in the ribbon and select the option to Merge queries as new inside the Combine group.
+Select the **Source** query, go to the Home tab in the ribbon and select the option to *Merge queries as new* inside the Combine group.
 Rename this query to be Compare.
-Within the Merge dialog, make sure to pick the Dimension table in the "Right table for merge" dropdown and select the Hash columns from both tables while leaving the default Join kind of Left outer.
+Within the Merge dialog, make sure to pick the **AggregatedDimHash** in the "Right table for merge" dropdown and select the Hash columns from both tables while leaving the default Join kind of Left outer.

 ![Joining the dimension and source table using the hash columns from both](/fabric/data-factory/media/slowly-changing-dimension-type-two/merge-by-hash-column.png)